Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Natural Science Foundation of China (Grants No. 11534001, 21873033, 11274129, 21873033), the National Key Research and Development Program of China (Grant No. 2017YFA0403501) and and the program for HUST academic frontier youth team.
-We thank the Shenzhen Supercomputer Center for computational resources.
+This work was supported by the National Key Research and Development Program of China (Grant No. 2017YFA0403501), the National Natural Science Foundation of China (Grants No. 11874160, 11534001, 21873033, 11274129, 21873033) and the program for HUST academic frontier youth team.
+Wen-Xuan Qiu also thanks Li-Lan Qin for the helpful support on the DFT simulations.

 \thefigure{\Alph{section}\arabic{figure}} \theequation{\Alph{section}\arabic{equation}}